Djilaxx/image_classification/README.md

 ## **To do**
 ---
+* Add an inference file for each task
 * Add more models
 * Add augmentation files so adding or removing image augmentation is done outside the run function.
 * Add TPU support for the dataset and training.